alpha-bytes/zs50-content/lectures/week4.md

 }
 ```

-Note that we did not need to use the `override` keyword in our AccountDomain class.

 #### With Great Power...
 Now that we've seen the two types of inheritance available to us in Apex, and all the benefits it can bring us, the obvious question is:

 > When should I use inheritance in my code?

 The answer: **Sparingly and Carefully**.

 When you add any new tool to your toolbox it's natural to want to put it to use in every situation.
-Resist the temptation! 👿 Like most things in development benefits in one area come at the expense of another.
-In this case, inheritance *can* make your code more efficient, and *can* make your code more stable and extensible, but it also *does* make your code more complex.
+Resist the temptation! 👿 Like most things in development, benefits in one area incur a cost in a differnt area.
+In this case, inheritance *can* make your code more efficient, and *can* make your code more stable and extensible, but it *definitely does* make your code more complex.
 It also violates a little principle called `encapsulation`, which is the idea that an object's data and the methods operating against that data should be bundled together explictly.

 > Because inheritance exposes a subclass to details of its parent's implementation, it's often said that "inheritance breaks encapsulation"
 >